syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 ### Editing action

-Using the `changed` argument of the `BatchUrl` method we can update the modified records to database and return the same to client side. please find the below code example for details.
+Using the `changed` argument of the `BatchUrl` method, the modified records can be updated to database and return the same to client side.

 {% if page.publishingplatform == "aspnet-core" %}